 A maximum applies to the costs a supplier may contribute to a product related meeting.
 The supplier may only cover costs that are directly related to the organisation, travel and overnight stays.
-The supplier does not contribute more than \notin 500 per meeting to a maximum of \notin 1,500 per year.
+The supplier does not contribute more than \in 500 per meeting to a maximum of \in 1,500 per year.
 Alternatively, the healthcare professional pays at least 50% of the above-mentioned costs personally.
+Reimbursement of the costs (or part of the costs) by the supplier is only permitted where evidence (original receipts and invoices) is available showing that the actions taken comply with the Code of Conduct.
+Both parties have a responsibility in this context: the healthcare professional must supply this evidence; the supplier must check it before reimbursing the costs (A24.06).